preetham-ad/DevOps_Notes_Preetham/Containers/Containerizing a Django App.md

 Containerizing a Django app involves several steps to ensure that the application runs consistently across different environments.
 This guide provides a structured explanation of the basic workflow for application development and highlights why Docker containers are essential in modern development processes.

+### Django is like a toolkit for building websites and web applications quickly and efficiently.
+It handles the "behind-the-scenes" work that websites need to do, such as storing and retrieving data, handling user logins, and ensuring everything runs smoothly.

 ## Basic Application Workflow

 ### 1. Create a Django Application